-The Australasian Institute of Mining and Metallurgy (Member) The Canadian Institute of Mining, Metallurgy and Petroleum (Member).
+The Canadian Institute of Mining, Metallurgy and Petroleum (Member).

-- 4. I have worked as a geologist in the minerals industry for over 30 years. - 5.
-I have read the definition of "Qualified Person" set out in National Instrument 43-101 (NI 43-101) and, by reason of my education, past relevant work experience and affiliation with a professional association, fulfill the requirements to be a Qualified Person for the purposes of NI 43-101.
-My work experience includes 7 years as an exploration geologist looking for iron ore, gold, base metal and tin deposits, more than 11 years as a mine geologist in both open pit and underground mines and 14 years as a consulting geologist working in precious, ferrous and base metals as well as industrial minerals. - 6.
-I visited the Pickle Crow project site in northwestern Ontario and Fladgate Exploration Consulting Corporation's Thunder Bay office during the period October 18 to 21, 2011 to review the results of exploration at site.
+- 4. I have worked as a geologist in the minerals industry for over 35 years. - 5.
+I have read the definition of "Qualified Person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) and, by reason of my education, past relevant work experience and affiliation with a professional association, fulfill the requirements to be a Qualified Person for the purposes of NI 43-101.
+My work experience includes 7 years as an exploration geologist looking for iron ore, gold, base metal and tin deposits, more than 10 years as a mine geologist in both open pit and underground mines and 20 years as a consulting geologist working in precious, ferrous and base metals as well as industrial minerals. - 6.
+I visited the Pickle Crow project site in northwestern Ontario and Fladgate Exploration Consulting Corporation's Thunder Bay office during the period October 18 to 21, 2011, to review the results of exploration at site.
+I conducted a second site visit to the project site on April 10 and 11, 2017 in the company of First Mining representative Laird Tomalty to review the Fall/Winter 2016/2017 drill program results and re-examine the conditions on the property.

-- 7. I am responsible for the preparation of Sections 1 to13, 14 (portions) 16, 17 (portions) and 18 to 21 of the technical report titled "A Mineral Resource Estimate For The Pickle Crow Property, Patricia Mining Division Northwestern Ontario, Canada" and dated June 2, 2011 (the "Technical Report"). - 8.
-I am independent of the parties involved in the transaction for which this report is required, as defined in Section 1.4 of NI 43-101. - 9.
-I have had no prior involvement with the property that is the subject of the Technical Report. - 10.
-I have read NI 43-101 and Form 43-101F1 and the portions of this report for which I am responsible have been prepared in compliance with that instrument and form. - 11.
-As of the date of this certificate, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading.
+- 7. I am responsible for the preparation of all sections of the technical report titled "An Updated Mineral Resource Estimate for The Pickle Crow Property, Patricia Mining Division, Northwestern Ontario, Canada" dated June 15, 2018 (the "Technical Report").
+The mineral resource has an effective date of August 31, 2016. - 8.
+I am independent of the issuer and all parties involved in this Technical Report, as defined in Section 1.5 of NI 43-101. - 9.
+I have had no prior involvement with the property that is the subject of the Technical Report other than the auditing of a mineral resource estimate for PC Gold Inc. in 2011. - 10.
+I have read NI 43-101 and Form 43-101F1 and the portions of this Technical Report for which I am responsible have been prepared in compliance with that instrument and form. - 11.
+As of the date of this certificate, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not be misleading.